Halloween in Devon: frightful events for families 2019

 Find out more about Halloween at Pecorama on its website.

 Ride the Tram of Terror at Seaton Tramway if you dare!
 Gruesome drivers are taking over the route from Seaton to Colyton during a special service this October and will be entertaining passengers with Halloween games and activities, Baddie Bags for each child and revolting refreshments.
 Dress up if you dare!

 The Big Sheep

 Family-friendly frights will be happening throughout October half term at The Big Sheep.
 Visit the haunted house, take a haunted hay ride, carve a pumpkin and learn to fly a broomstick.

 Find out more about Halloween at The Big Sheep on its website.

 The Milky Way

-Take part in Room on the Broom themed workshops in which children can enjoy a screening of this well loved story and carve a pumpkin with Halloween characters in charge.
+Take part in Halloween themed workshops in which children can learn the Monster Mash and carve a pumpkin with Jack O’Lantern and Fizz the Witch characters in charge.
 Fancy dress is welcome.
 There’s an additional charge for this workshop.

 Find out more about Halloween at RHS Rosemoor on its website.
 Workshop booking essential.

 So, what creepy events take your fancy this Halloween?
 Whatever you get up to have a frightful half term!